MatthiasFallon/QSAR-monomer-reactivity-prediction-Fallon/README.md

 # QSAR-monomer-reactivity-prediction
 Repository for research project on predicting monomer pair reactivity ratios with QSAR models of the U-V scheme values based on quantum chemical descriptors.
+Forked from Alia Lescoulies repository, containing the original files I was provided with.

 ## Data Set